stylemistake/runner/README.md

 This is a simple task runner for Bash, heavily inspired by [Gulp].

-Although this script was thoroughly tested, it is still very alpha and can have bugs, be prepared for them.
-If you find any, please create an issue with a bug description.
+Although this script was thoroughly tested, it is still very alpha and may have bugs, so be prepared for them.
+If you find any, please create an issue.

 ## 1. Pre-requisites